 - Swollen legs

-- Sores that are difficult to heal
+- Sores that are hard to heal

-- Avoid standing for long periods of time.
+- Not standing or sitting for long periods of time.

-- Rest with your legs elevated.
+- Resting with your legs raised above your heart.

-- Radiofrequency ablation—collapses and seals varicose veins using radiofrequency energy
+- Radiofrequency ablation—collapses and seals varicose veins

 - Endovenous mechanochemical ablation—closing varicose veins with a rotating wire and chemical agent